 Are you just starting out on your natural body care journey?
-Have you tried making a switch but don’t know exactly what’s best for you?
+Have you tried making a switch but don’t know exactly what’s best for you or where to start?

 Maybe you’ve tried natural deodorants in the past without much success but are determined to make the switch for good.
-Well, in this article we’re going to explore two natural deodorant options available; baking soda and magnesium.
+In this article we’re going to explore natural deodorant options and look at two best natural deodorant options available: Magnesium-based and baking soda-based.

 When alkaline baking soda is applied to our acidic underarms, a chemical reaction takes place.
 This may sound alarming, but it’s a normal reaction and is highly effective at controlling odor and bacteria in a natural way.

-Our Baking Soda Deodorants have been professionally formulated with a healthy skin pH in mind and we don’t rely on baking soda alone to get the job done, however there are a number of people who cannot tolerate even small amount of it, because their sweat is more acidic.
+Our Original Deodorants have been professionally formulated with a healthy skin pH in mind and we don’t rely on baking soda alone to get the job done, however there are a number of people who cannot tolerate even small amount of it, because their sweat is more acidic.

 This is where magnesium comes in...

-Magnesium based deodorants are also a bit gentler to apply, especially in cooler climates and are better for people with more acidic sweat.
+Magnesium and zinc ricinoleate based deodorants are also a bit gentler to apply, especially in cooler climates and are better for people with more acidic sweat.
 It all comes down to finding what works with your body.

 These statements are not intended to diagnose, treat, cure or prevent any disease.
 For any medical concern you should consult with an appropriately-licensed physician or other health care worker.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.
 Full Medical Disclaimer.